cloudant/couchdb-folsom/README.md

           > myapp.config
        $ erl -pa ebin deps/*/ebin -config myapp.config -s folsom

+The folsom tests can be run using rebar:

+       $ rebar eunit

 #### Metrics API

 folsom_metrics.erl is the API module you will need to use most of the time.